How to visit Lakshadweep

 - You mustn't pick coconuts from trees as these are privately owned.

-If you want to read similar articles to How to visit Lakshadweep, we recommend you visit our Travel category.
+If you'd like to read similar articles to How to visit Lakshadweep, we recommend you browse around our Travel category.

 - There aren't many shops on the islands, so it's best if you bring your own medicines and other necessary amenities.

 - There is a maximum of tourists allowed on the islands, so book your tour well in advance.